 AEGIS' primary activity is organizing the Empire-wide gaming event held every year on December 29th, Game Day.
 Since its founding in 2003, AEGIS has organized several successful events:

-Other activities organized by AEGIS include small gaming conventions for citizens who live near each other, procurement of articles from old gaming magazines, and creation of one-shot storylines, scenarios, and plots for individuals who would either like to add to their games either the flavour of the Empire or the sort of humour favoured by citizens.
+Other activities organized by AEGIS include small gaming conventions for citizens who live near each other, procurement of articles from old gaming magazines, and creation of one-shot storylines, scenarios, and plots for individuals who would like to add to their games either the flavour of the Empire or the sort of humour favoured by citizens.
 AEGIS has additionally funded the purchase and painting of miniatures with Aerican themes, which are stored in the museum at the Aerican Embassy to Everything Else and procures roleplaying sourcebooks for interested players where possible.

 Back to the Aerica main page!
 Back to the Culture Index!